B4PzwL3YVGa6/sparrowdo/README.md

 If set to true - do not initiate ssh command under `sudo`, just as is.
 Default value is false - use `sudo`.
 Optional parameter.

+## --no\_index\_update

+If set to true - do not run `sparrow index update` command at the begining`.
+This could be useful if you are not going to update sparrow plugins to save time.

+Optional parameter.

 ## --module\_run

 Runs a sparrowdo module instead of executing tasks from sparrowfile.
 For example: